 In contrast to his experience observing voting Russia, Preston said he saw violations of U.S. law during the presidential election: pro-Obama signs posted too close to a polling place.

-According to the Nashville Post, Preston earned his bachelors degree in Russian language and literature at the University of Tennessee in 1989, and earned his law degree at Nashville School of Law in 1994.
-He also studied in Leningrad via an Indiana University program at Leningrad State.
+Preston earned his bachelors degree in Russian language and literature at the University of Tennessee in 1989, the same year he studied in Leningrad via an Indiana University program at Leningrad State.
+He and earned his law degree at Nashville School of Law in 1994.
+For a time, Preston was involved in trading Russian/Ukrainian securities and importing Kievskaya Rus ultra premium vodka.

 A portion of the Preston’s practice involved assisting Americans in adopting children born in the Ukraine and the former Soviet Union.
-Putin has banned adoption of Russian children by Americans.
+(Putin in 2012 signed into law a ban on adoptions of Russian children by Americans.)
 Preston also represented Bering Strait, a classically-trained Russian bluegrass and Russian scholar Mikhail Anikin, who claimed that author Dan Brown stole his idea for the “Da Vinci Code.”

 On his Twitter feed, @gittinpaid, Preston often retweets Russian propaganda from RT, Pravda and other news outlets: